c4dm/qm-dsp/README.md

 Music Informatics purposes developed at Queen Mary, University of London.

-Despite the name "qm-dsp", it is not "the official QM DSP library", just a library for DSP that happens to have been written at QM.
-It got this name by being released publicly first.

 It is used by [QM Vamp Plugins](http://isophonics.net/QMVampPlugins) amongst other things.

+Despite the assertive name "qm-dsp", it is not "the official QM DSP library", just one library for DSP that happens to have been written at QM.
+It got this name because nothing else was using it at the time.

 Compiling the library